saigerutherford/CIFTI_fmri_workflow/README.md

 fMRIPrep will fail if your data is not in proper BIDS format.
 So make sure to validate your data here: https://bids-standard.github.io/bids-validator/

 ## Step 3: fMRIPrep
 a.)
 Transfer BIDS folder containing all subjects to Great Lakes.
-Note that the greatlakes login is different than what you type to normally ssh in...it includes greatlakes-xfer b/c this allows you to bypass the Duo login since you just need to put data on GL and aren't actually trying to login.
+Note that the greatlakes login is different than what you type to normally ssh into GL, it includes `greatlakes-xfer` instead of just `greatlakes` b/c this allows you to bypass the Duo login since you just need to put data on GL and aren't actually trying to login.
-`rsync -av BIDS_dir/ uniqname@greatlakes-xfer.arc-ts.umich.edu:/scratch/ivytso_root/ivytso1/shared_data/SZG2/raw/ 2> transfer.err > transfer.log`
+`rsync -av BIDS_dir/ uniqname@greatlakes-xfer.arc-ts.umich.edu:/scratch/ivytso_root/ivytso1/shared_data/SZG2/raw/ 2> transfer.err > transfer.log` The transfer.err text file will list any files that rsync failed to transfer, and the transfer.log file will list all of the files that were successfully transferred.

 b.)
 Scripts that need to be filled out are `fmriprep.master`, `fmriprep_submit.sh`, `run_fmriprep_ciftioutputs.sh`, & `cleanup.sh`